Identification of Child Penalties: Data

 \subsection{Variable Definitions}

 \textit{Grandparents earnings rank.} For each parent in the data, I link the identifiers of her biological father and mother, denoted as the grandfather and grandmother.
 For each parent, I sum the grandparents’ total annual earnings over the years in which the parent was aged 5–10 and divide this sum by six to obtain mean household earnings during that period.
 I then rank mean household earnings within the parent’s birth cohort to construct the grandparents’ earnings-rank variable.
-This procedure follows standard practice in the intergenerational income-mobility literature \parencite[e.g.,][]{chetty2014land}.
+This procedure follows standard practice in the intergenerational income-mobility literature \citep[e.g.,][]{chetty2014land}.

 \textit{Years of education and highest degree.} The CBS maintains an annually updated dataset recording individuals’ years of schooling.
-We use this to construct a variable for the maximum observed years of education for each individual.
-We also construct a binary indicator for whether the individual holds a bachelor’s degree or higher.
+I use this to construct a variable for the maximum observed years of education for each individual.
+I also construct a binary indicator for whether the individual holds a bachelor’s degree or higher.

-\textit{Meitsav test score.} The Meitzav is a national standardized exam administered by the Israeli Ministry of Education in four subjects: science, mathematics, English, and Hebrew, first implemented in 2002.
+\textit{Meitzav test score.} The Meitzav is a national standardized exam administered by the Israeli Ministry of Education in four subjects: science, mathematics, English, and Hebrew, first implemented in 2002.
 For each individual with available data, I retain the mathematics score and standardize it to have mean zero and standard deviation one within each exam year.

 \textit{High-school credits.} In Israel, high-school students complete subjects at varying levels, defined by the number of credit units in each subject up to a maximum of five.
 For each individual, I construct binary indicators for completing five credit units in selected subjects: mathematics, English, computers, and physics, as reported in the individual’s matriculation certificate.